 1. Remove the Stinger (for Honeybee Stings)

-- Honeybees are the only insects that leave a stinger in the skin.
+- Honeybees and yellow jackets are the only insects that leave a stinger in the skin.
 Scrape the area with a fingernail or credit card to remove it.

 - Don't pinch the stinger with your fingers or tweezers -- that can inject more venom.